Using Filters, grouping NNX variables

 special_params = State({})

-Reversing the order will make sure that the SpecialParam are captured first
+And reversing the order will ensure that the SpecialParam are captured first:

 graphdef, special_params, params = split(bar, SpecialParam, nnx.Param) # correct!